nirelbaz/meniai/README.md

 4. **Keep Storybook Up to Date Using GitHub Actions**:
    To ensure your Storybook files are always up to date with the latest changes in your design system, you can integrate MeniAI into your GitHub Actions workflow.
 Every time you push changes to your design system (e.g., adding or updating components), MeniAI can automatically generate or update Storybook files and open a pull request with the changes.

-   Here’s an example of how to set this up in your `.github/workflows/ci.yml`:
+   Here's an example of how to set this up in your `.github/workflows/ci.yml`:

    ```yaml
    name: Update Storybook Files